mvp-2003/DealMate/docs/DEPLOYMENT_GUIDE.md

-# DealPal Deployment Guide
+# DealMate Deployment Guide

-This guide provides comprehensive instructions for deploying DealPal across different environments and platforms.
+This guide provides comprehensive instructions for deploying DealMate across different environments and platforms.

 ## Table of Contents